Endometriosis

 Ultimately, it’s important to know that you’re not alone, and there are many avenues for support and treatment, even if the journey can be long and complicated.

-At Ballarat Women’s Ultrasound, our specialists bring years of expertise and compassionate care to the screening and diagnosis of endometriosis.
-We understand that living with endometriosis can be an ongoing struggle, impacting your physical and emotional wellbeing.
+At Ballarat Women’s Ultrasound, our specialists bring years of expertise and compassionate care to the screening and diagnosis of endometriosis and adenomyosis.
+We understand that living with these conditions can be an ongoing struggle, impacting your physical and emotional wellbeing.
 Our team is dedicated to providing a supportive, comfortable, and understanding environment as we work with you to navigate your journey.

-With extensive experience in scanning for endometriosis, we know how vital early and accurate diagnosis is to managing this complex condition.
+With extensive experience in scanning for adenomyosis, endometriosis and their associated complications, we know how vital early and accurate diagnosis is to manage this complex condition.
 We use the latest technology and techniques to ensure the most precise results, and we are committed to taking the time to listen to your concerns and answer your questions.
-Our goal is to give you the clarity you need and to support you every step of the way.
+Our goal is to give you the clarity you need and to support you, and your medical team, every step of the way.

 …feel seen at BWU